 To inspire transformative actions and more effective development by understanding the impacts of SITE on women and men and how women and men can contribute to SITE.

 We build partnerships among GenderInSITE members to identify, understand, and develop strategies to apply the gender lens to SITE in six key areas: agriculture and food security; water and sanitation; energy; transportation; climate change and disaster & risk reduction; and science education & the workforce.
 By working with networks of researchers and policy-makers, we are mapping the nuances of local development challenges – and addressing them through information dissemination, tools and resources and awareness-raising activities.
-Currently GenderInSITE has two regional focal points in Southern Africa and Latin America & the Caribbean.
+Currently GenderInSITE has two regional focal points: in Africa, and in Latin America & the Caribbean.